kgalejandrino/FCC-Responsive-Web-Design/README.md

 The goal of the project is to design them responsively based on the User Stories provided.
 A finished project has to be run with the given test cases and should pass.

 ### Setup
-All of the projects are static websites, so if you are interested.
-Simply, download the files and run index.html in your browser.
-I will also put the link of each project created through codepen.
+1. Download and unzip repo
+2. Run index.html
+P.S Codepen link on each project is also available for Live Demo!

 ### Five Responsive Websites
 * #### Build a Tribute Page